-SSDs don’t have any moving parts, so no breaking, spinning up or down, as was the case with ragged hard-disk drives with their rotating, magnetic media.
+SSDs don’t have any moving parts, so no breaking, spinning up or down, as with ragged hard-disk drives with their rotating, magnetic media.
 SSD offers a distinct performance advantage.
 In the past, the pricing of SSDs had been way higher than HDDs.
 Still, with the improvements in manufacturing technology and chip capacity, prices are continuously dropping, which makes it worth every buck.

 For perceived and real performance gains, storage was the last bottleneck, which was eliminated with the advent of SSD and then the high-performance NVMe SSD storage solutions.
-The NAND flash SSDs radically improved input-output performance, access times dropped from 6-12 milliseconds to less than 1 ms.
+The NAND flash SSDs radically improved input-output performance, and access times dropped from 6-12 milliseconds to less than 1 ms.

 What is SATA SSD?

-The theoretical speed of SATA 3.0 is 750MB/s, while due to physical overheads and encoding during the transfer itself, the effective transfer rate you’ll get with the newest SATA model is around 600MB/s, which is quite fast for a limiting SATA interface.
+The theoretical speed of SATA 3.0 is 750MB/s, while due to physical overheads and encoding during the transfer itself, the effective transfer rate you’ll get with the newest SATA model is around 600MB/s, which is relatively fast for a limiting SATA interface.

-The difference in SATA and PCIe SSDs is significant in terms of cost per gigabyte, but SATA drives will give you more storage for your money, and we know when it comes to storage, we think of space, not speed mostly.
+The difference between SATA and PCIe SSDs is significant in terms of cost per gigabyte, but SATA drives will give you more storage for your money, and we know when it comes to storage, we think of space, not speed mostly.
 SATA SSD can give you a terabyte or two for the same price as 250GB or 500GB of high-performance NVMe drive, though the speed difference isn’t noticeable for regular users.

 Mistakes to avoid

-- Defragmentation is not for SSDs and can negatively affect its lifespan.
+- Defragmentation is not for SSDs and can negatively affect their lifespan.
 SSDs save data in blocks and can randomly read from any location, whether contiguous or random.
 You will be overkilling the flash drive when you defrag.

-- Modern SSDs come with an in-built Garbage Collection Mechanism.
-Whether the TRIM command should be enabled or not is a question based on the specific OS you are using and needs to be looked into as it can clutter unwanted data in your drive and needs to be handled properly.
+Modern SSDs come with an in-built Garbage Collection Mechanism.
+Whether the TRIM command should be enabled or not is a question based on the specific OS you are using and needs to be looked into, as it can clutter unwanted data in your drive and needs to be handled properly.

 Related: SSD vs HDD for Video Editing